 - (i) Subject to Section 26.3(b)(ii), at any Appeal Board hearing an Appellant must:

-- (A) appear in person; and/or
+- (A) appear in person; and

 - (B) be represented by:

 - (1) a Club Officer; or

 - (2) a barrister or solicitor on such terms as the Chairperson of the Appeal Board directs unless such representation is expressly prohibited under applicable Competition rules.

-[Guidance note: Refer to Section 26.3(c) for information about how and when a Person may attend a Tribunal hearing.
-The wording "appear in person" does not necessarily mean the relevant person must be physically present at the Tribunal hearing.]
+[Guidance note: Refer to Section 26.3(c) for information about how and when a Person may attend an Appeal Board hearing.
+The wording "appear in person" does not necessarily mean the relevant person must be physically present at the Appeal Board hearing.]

-- (ii) If an Appellant appears in person and is not represented in accordance with Section 26.3(b)(i)(B) then the Appellant may act as their own advocate. - (iii) Where an Appellant is under the age of eighteen (18) years at the time of the Appeal Board hearing: - (A) the Appellant must be represented under Section 26.3(b)(i)(B) (and such representative must not be a parent or guardian of the Appellant); and - (B) a parent or guardian of the Appellant may attend any Appeal Board hearing in place of or in support of the Appellant.

-(iv) Where the Chairperson of the Appeal Board is of the opinion that an Appellant or representative of an Appellant appearing before the Appeal Board has failed to observe directions of the Appeal Board or otherwise acted in a contemptuous, irresponsible or discourteous manner, the Chairperson of the Appeal Board may dismiss the Appellant or representative and if appropriate, adjourn the proceedings to enable the Appellant to obtain fresh representation.
+- (ii) If an Appellant appears in person and elects not to be represented in accordance with Section 26.3(b)(i)(B) then the Appellant may act as their own advocate. - (iii) Where an Appellant is under the age of eighteen (18) years at the time of the Appeal Board hearing: - (A) the Appellant must be represented under Section 26.3(b)(i)(B) (and such representative must not be a parent or guardian of the Appellant); and - (B) a parent or guardian of the Appellant may attend any Appeal Board hearing in support of the Appellant. - (iv) At any hearing before the Appeal Board, a Disciplinary Officer appointed by the Controlling Body shall be entitled to appear. - (v) Where the Chairperson of the Appeal Board is of the opinion that an Appellant, a representative of an Appellant or a Disciplinary Officer appearing before the Appeal Board has failed to observe directions of the Appeal Board or otherwise acted in a contemptuous, irresponsible or discourteous manner, the Chairperson of the Appeal Board may dismiss the Appellant, representative or Disciplinary Officer and if appropriate, adjourn the proceedings to enable the Appellant or Controlling Body to obtain fresh representation.